Document

 Perfectionism is prevalent among post-secondary students and is often associated with psychological distress, reduced self-efficacy, and diminished well-being.
 Self-compassion includes being kind to oneself in the same way one might be compassionate toward a friend.
 However, perfectionists often face challenges in adopting self-compassionate practices.
 The current project aimed to investigate the effects of a five-week self-compassion practice, completed multiple times per week, on self-oriented perfectionism, academic self-efficacy, and psychological well-being among post-secondary students (N = 55).
 Analyses of the effectiveness of the intervention revealed that the brief self-compassion intervention had significant impacts on enhancing self-compassion, academic self-efficacy, and well-being, and reducing self-oriented perfectionism.
 Implications of these findings suggest that a brief self-compassion intervention demonstrates similar effects to formal self-compassion interventions, highlighting the potential benefits of employing an accessible, time-efficient self-compassion practice on post-secondary student well-being. |

-Description / Synopsis |
+| Description / Synopsis |

 Description / Synopsis

-Independent Research Paper sponsored by Stephen B. R. E. Brown. |
+Independent Research Paper sponsored by Stephen B. R. E. Brown.
+The Executive Summary of this research paper is located in 'Agora Journal Volume 16:1, 2025'. |

-Degree Name |
+| Degree Name |

 Degree Name